Learning to drive, buying a car, tax and insurance are part of prepping a young driver for life as a motorist. But how much does it really cost?

 It's £34 to apply for a provisional licence online.

-A one hour driving lesson might cost £25 per hour and you could need 45 of them.
-That's £1,125 in total.
+A one hour driving lesson costs around £24 per hour, and on average you'll need 22 of them.
+That's £528 in total.

-A theory test will set you back £23.
+A theory test will set you back £23, and taking a practical driving test on a weekday costs £62.

 You can apply for your provisional licence when you're 15 years and 9 months old, but you can't start driving a car or take lessons on UK roads until you're 17.